 - Vallejo Mecha Varnish “Matte Varnish”

-- Gamer’s Grass “Orange Flowers” (flocking)
+- Gamer’s Grass “Strong Green XL” (flocking)

 Again, as you may want to check out the Wars of Ozz figures’ range – there are two places to get them (and I make no money from this btw).
 The game rules and the figures are available from the following two places: